theCheeseboard/theBeat/README.md

 make install
 ```

+## Docs
+For help with theBeat, visit the [theBeat Documentation](https://help.vicr123.com/docs/thebeat/intro).

 ---

-> © Victor Tran, 2020.
+> © Victor Tran, 2022.
 This project is licensed under the GNU General Public License, version 3, or at your option, any later version.
 >
 > Check the [LICENSE](LICENSE) file for more information.